-You do not need a Plug Share account for using it, but you do need to follow University of Southern Maine’s rules:
+You do not need a Plug Share account for using it, but you do need to follow University of Southern Maine’s rules and guidelines:

 - There is a 2 hour charging limit at a time.
 You cannot be plugged in all day!
 Even on weekends.

 - You must unplug after the 2 hours to allow the next person to use the charging station.

 - Please plug in the next person in line, who has their port open, after you have unplugged.

 - After the next person in line has their 2 hours and if no one is next, you can plug in again for another 2 hours.
 Again, be aware of your charging time limits.